kumarabhirup/iconic-input/README.md

 This repository accepts all types of added innovation.
 It is open source.
 If you want to contribute to this project, **just fork this project and drop a pull request.**

-## License
-Why the fuck does an open source software need any license?
-Well, **This repo is GPL licensed** for no better reason.